 This is even more true when it comes to adventures.
-While the state is home to the first national park, Yellowstone, as well as the first national monument, Devil’s Tower, there are so many other, less known places to explore.
-Below you will find seven off-the-beaten-path places, spread out across the state (the 10th largest in terms of area), from the rolling plains of the east to the high peaks of the west.
+While the state is home to the first national park, Yellowstone National Park (established in 1872), as well as the first national monument, Devils Tower (established in 1906), there are so many other, lesser known places to explore within Wyoming's borders.

-The Red Desert
+1 | The Red Desert

 One of the coolest things to see in the Red Desert is the Killpecker Dunes, the aforementioned largest living dune system that stretches 55 miles across the Continental Divide and encompasses approximately 109,000 acres.

-Sinks Canyon State Park
+2 | Sinks Canyon State Park

 Located six miles southwest of the town of Lander, along Highway 131, Sinks Canyon State Park is home to a unique geologic phenomenon where the Popo Agie River vanishes into a large cavern, known as The Sinks, before reappearing into a trout-filled pool, known as The Rise, about half a mile down canyon.

 Besides checking out the Sinks, you can also go hiking, camping, rock climbing, and fishing.
 Or keep heading up the road to explore some mountain lakes, including picturesque Louis Lake.

 One of the toughest places to get to on this list, but 100% worth the adventure, Island Lake sits high up in the Wind River Range near the town of Pinedale.
 While you can do the whole hike up to the lake in one veeerry long day (it is 12.1 miles one-way) many people instead choose to make it a backpacking trip and spend a day or two getting to the lake, and then a couple of days exploring the backcountry that surrounds it.